The House resumed from January 25 consideration of the motion that Bill , be read the second time and referred to a committee.

 I am also proud of the way that our government and, frankly, this Parliament have responded to the pandemic.
 I remember in the early days being part of the team that was tasked with developing some of the economic measures in response to COVID-19 and taking calls not only from MPs within the government caucus but also from MPs from all parties from every region.
 I think of members of Parliament who represent agricultural sectors in Ontario calling about the impact on grape growers in their region; western Canadian MPs who were calling me about support for workers in the energy sector who were going to be impacted, or about the exodus in downtown office towers when more Canadians were working from home; and, of course, here on the east coast, the MPs defending not only the public health measures but the economic supports for families who were having a hard time keeping food on the table.
 That said, I found it extraordinary to see the commonalities between the issues that were coming from western, northern, central and eastern Canada.
 Regardless of who we are or where we are from, when we lose our jobs or our health is put at risk, we need the support of our neighbours.
 I would like to think that we came through with the help of MPs from every party to deliver the exact kind of support that was most needed during a time of unprecedented challenge.

 I think of the measures we adopted, like the Canada emergency response benefit, CERB.
 At the time, nobody had heard of it.
 In a matter of weeks, we threw together a program that has now reached almost nine million Canadians to help keep a roof over their heads.
 To support businesses, there is the emergency business account, the wage subsidy and other measures to help them keep their doors open and workers on their payroll.
 These are the kinds of programs that were designed to meet very specific needs that, frankly, arose by virtue of the pandemic.
 These are not just things we wanted people to have because they might have been nice.
 We realized that the pandemic had very serious and acute impacts on our neighbours, friends and co-workers, and we wanted to step up as a government and as a Parliament to make sure that those needs were met.
-We knew that the cost of failing to meet the needs of Canadians in a time of emergency were far greater than the cost of extending the kinds of supports that would see them through difficult times.
+We knew that the cost of failing to meet the needs of Canadians in a time of emergency was far greater than the cost of extending the kinds of supports that would see them through difficult times.